fleetdm/fleet/docs/Deploying/Configuration.md

 #### Packaging

-These configurations control how Fleet interacts with the packaging server.
+These configurations control how Fleet interacts with the packaging server (coming soon).
 These features are currently only intended to be used within Fleet sandbox, but this is subject to change.

 ##### packaging_global_enroll_secret